minhnguyen-ai/askimo/README.md

 `Askimo` is a powerful, pluggable command-line chat assistant that lets you talk to AI models like OpenAI, Ollama, and more — right from your terminal.
 It’s built for convenience with session-based configuration that’s saved locally, and it’s easy to extend with a simple plugin-style system.

 > Ask anything, switch models, and customize your AI experience — all from your terminal.
+> ⭐ **If you find Askimo useful, please consider giving us a star.
+It motivates us a lot and helps the project grow!

 ## Features

-* Talk to multiple AI models – Use OpenAI, Ollama, and more without switching tools.
+* Talk to many LLMs in one place — Use OpenAI, X AI, Ollama, and more without switching tools.
+The pluggable design makes it easy to add future providers as they appear.

 * Switch models instantly – Change providers or models on the fly with a single command.